 One of the best ways to add new credit is by getting a credit card.
 Since you have bad credit, focus on secured cards and store cards — and, if necessary, subprime cards.
 Also, consider becoming an authorized user on someone else’s account or applying for loans.

 - Improve your financial standing.
 Even if you’re successful in removing only a few negative listings from your report, the result can improve your chances of being approved for credit.

 - Save money on future borrowing.
 With an improved credit score, the rates that you pay to borrow money — for example, with a personal or home loan application — could save you significant money over the life of a loan.

 - Services can be expensive.
 Whether you pay by the month or with each removal, credit repair will cost you.

 - No guarantees.
-After all that hard work, your credit repair agency may be unsuccessful in removing your negative listings.
+After all that hard work, you may be unsuccessful in removing your negative listings.

-What should I consider before taking on credit repair?
+What should I consider before paying for credit repair?

-Also consider your short- and long-term credit needs when deciding whether to pay for credit repair.
-For example, if your credit file shows three negative listings and two of them are due to be removed from your file soon, you could wait to apply for that card or loan until then.
+Think about your short- and long-term credit needs when deciding whether to pay for credit repair.
+For example, if your credit report shows three negative listings and two of them are due to be removed from your file soon, you could wait to apply for that card or loan until then.